nunonene/Inference-of-fitness-effects-from-time-resolved-genome-sequence-data/README.md

  2. --data should be in the form of Nsim replicates by T columns; there should be one file per haplotype and each should be named *_Haplo*_smpl.txt.

- 3. Files with mutational weights for the hypercube should be HyperGraphMutMat_nh*.txt, where * represents the number of haplotypes.
-Any other weights    distribution should be in this format.
-The sum of out mutation weights should sum to 1.
-See examples in HyperGraphMutFit folder

- 4. In order to compile see Makefile (requires gsl) in src folder.
+ 3. In order to compile see Makefile (requires gsl) in src folder.
 Once compiled copy ./FKHoptm to the Examples folder in order to run the code with the files provided.

  Example (see data in Examples folder):